QuantConnect/lean-cli/README.md

 Note that many commands in the CLI require Docker to run.
 See [Get Docker](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your operating system.

-After installing the CLI, simply open a terminal in an empty directory and run `lean init` to set up a Lean CLI directory.
-This will scaffold a standard directory structure for you to hit the ground running.
+After installing the CLI, simply open a terminal in an empty directory and run `lean init` to set up a Lean configuration file and data directory.
+This command downloads the latest configuration file and sample data from the [QuantConnect/Lean](https://github.com/QuantConnect/Lean) repository.

 ## Usage

 The Lean CLI supports multiple workflows.
 The examples below serve as a starting point, you're free to mix local and cloud features in any way you'd like.

 A cloud-focused workflow (local development, cloud execution) with the CLI may look like this:
-1. Open a terminal in the Lean CLI directory.
+1. Open a terminal in the directory you ran `lean init` in.
 2. Run `lean cloud pull` to pull remotely changed files.
 3. Start programming locally and run backtests in the cloud with `lean cloud backtest "Project Name" --open --push` whenever there is something to backtest.
 The `--open` flag means that the backtest results will be opened in the browser when done, while the `--push` flag means that local changes are pushed to the cloud before running the backtest.
 4. Whenever you want to create a new project, run `lean create-project "Project Name"` and `lean cloud push --project "Project Name"` to create a new project containing some basic code and to push it to the cloud.
 5. When you're finished for the moment, run `lean cloud push` to push all locally changed files to the cloud.

 A locally-focused workflow (local development, local execution) with the CLI may look like this:
-1. Open a terminal in the Lean CLI directory.
+1. Open a terminal in the directory you ran `lean init` in.
 2. Run `lean create-project "Project Name"` to create a new project with some basic code to get you started.
 3. Work on your strategy in `./Project Name`.
 4. Run `lean research "Project Name"` to start a Jupyter Lab session to perform research in.